awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-test.md

 }
 ```

-If the request parameters are not valid, the following error message returns:
+If the request parameters aren't valid, the following error message returns:

 ```
 {